 Although this is a difficult time for the world, it’s an exciting time in your life, and we can’t wait for you to start your college journey at Centennial.

-Three steps you need to complete to be able to start classes on September 14:
+Three steps you need to complete to be able to start classes:

 - Pay your tuition in full